hoangduytran/blender-manual/manual/modeling/geometry_nodes/geometry/operations/bake.rst

 Geometry
    Standard geometry input, which is used as the default bake item.
    More bake items can be added by dragging sockets into the blank socket or in the *Bake Items* panel.
+   Items can be renamed by :kbd:`Ctrl-LMB` on the socket name or in the nodes *Properties* panel.

 Bake Items